life-itself/community/content/initiatives/field-building-ddps.md

 ---
 title: "Building the Field for Developmental Spaces"
-description: "Coalescing a field of "deliberately developmental"/"transformative" programs, especially those focused on youth and young adults by Life Itself, the Fetzer Institute, Commonweal and Ekskaret."
+description: "Coalescing a field of 'deliberately developmental' programs, especially those focused on youth and young adults, in collaboration with the Fetzer Institute, Commonweal and Ekskaret."
 image:
-homepage: /ecosystem
+homepage:
 start: 2023
 end:
 team: